otto-de/tesla-microservice/README.md

 _Note_: This should only be enabled in development mode.
 Use your `local.edn` to enable this feature safely.
+You can add a `private.edn` as well for personal configurations.
+This file should be added to your `.gitignore`.

 ## Securing internal info endpoints
 The Tesla-Microservice comes with endpoints that hold information about the internal state of your application.